All Episodes

 What do they watch?

-CNN, CN International, BBC, BBC World Service, what do they read?
+CNN, CNN International, BBC, BBC World Service.

-Reuters and AP probably get the New York Times.
+Reuters and AP, probably get the New York Times.

 That's Chris Matthews.

-They gotta let him have this rant.
+They got to let him have this rant.

-And if they put Chavez on there, it'll be Matthews that's apparently copying, so they had to cover it.
+And if they put Chavez on there, it'll be Matthews that's apparently copying.

 They're not even dealing with it much.

-Uh uh now Chavez got a press conference coming up in about five or six minutes.
+Now, Chavez got a press conference coming up in about five or six minutes.

-He's gonna meet with reporters.
+He's going to meet with reporters.

-Uh why do you think he's the devil?
+Why do you think he's the devil?

 Why do you think?

-Uh did you really mean it?
+Did you really mean it?

 Giving him the chance to say it again.

-Uh there will be no condemnation.
+There will be no condemnation.

 There will be no criticism.